 Athens first submitted initial drafts of these proposals to the City in August 2021.
-The one-time payment of \$40,000 for lighting was proposed then and, in October 2021, Athens ended up donating the funds to the City for the purpose of installing decorative lights in November of 2021.
+The one-time payment of \$40,000 for lighting was proposed then, and in October 2021 Athens donated these funds to the City for the purpose of installing decorative lights.
 The City secured a vendor and used the donation to fund the installation.
 The lights are now in place year-round on the roofline of the Community Center and on palm trees in the center medians of Pier Avenue and Hermosa Avenue in the downtown area.
-Should the City choose a different proposal option, terms could be adjusted accordingly if necessary.

-The three informal proposal options provided by Athens are listed verbatim below:
+The three informal proposal options previously provided by Athens and presented to Council at its May 10, 2022 meeting are listed verbatim below: